Sator Square: Mysterious Ancient Magical Word Puzzle Remains Unsolved

 Some people have attributed magical properties to the Sator Square, but its origin remains unknown.
 Vinel points out that "in the field of ancient mathematics on the subject of squares, today referred to as "magic.", these were known before the Christian era in China and several centuries later in India, but they had been believed to have been absent from the Greco-Roman tradition until the fourteenth century when a Byzantine opuscule explicitly treated the subject."

 The problem with the words written on the square is that we encounter them in various ancient sources.
-For example, the shepherds of the Nativity story are called Sator, Arepon and Teneton.
-A Byzantine Bible of an earlier period conjures out of the square the baptismal names of the three Magi, Ator, Sator, and Peratoras.
-This suggests that Sator Square is closely linked to Christianity, but there are those who disagree, because, as previously mentioned Pompeii did not have a large Christian community.
+For example, the shepherds in the Nativity story are called Sator, Arepon, and Teneton.
+A Byzantine Bible of an earlier period conjures the baptismal names of the three Magi, Ator, Sator, and Peratoras, out of the square.
+This suggests that Sator Square is closely linked to Christianity, but some disagree because, as previously mentioned, Pompeii did not have a large Christian community.

 Read about the meaning of number 6.